Blog

 What is Amazon TACoS

-Amazon advertising is a powerful tool for scaling your business.
-But your Amazon ad campaigns may not necessarily yield the profitability you expect, even with a low advertising cost of sales (ACoS).
+Amazon PPC advertising is a powerful tool for scaling your business.
+However, even with a low advertising cost of sales (ACoS), your Amazon ad campaigns may not yield the expected profitability.

-Most sellers obsess over ACoS, while it may be a key metric, achieving continued profitability goes beyond looking purely at this one metric.
-You need something that shows you the big picture, the overview of the performance of your paid campaigns, and how they contribute to your overall sales.
+Most sellers obsess over ACoS, and while it may be significant, achieving continued profitability goes beyond looking purely at this one metric.
+You need something that shows you the big picture, the overview of the performance of your paid campaigns, and how they contribute to your ad-attributed sales.

-Enter Amazon TACoS (Total Advertising Cost of Sales) – a metric that reveals what’s happening beneath the surface. – where your money’s going, what’s working, and what’s silently draining your profits.
-It bridges the gap between ad performance and organic sales.
+Amazon TACoS (Total Advertising Cost of Sales) is a digital advertising metric that reveals what’s happening beneath the surface – where your money’s going, what’s working, and what’s silently draining your profits.
+It connects ad performance and organic sales.

 In this blog, we will cover: